 - Set up workers’ compensation insurance if it is required in your state.

-You’ll also need to decide whether you’re hiring full or part-time employees.
+You’ll also need to decide whether you hire full- or part-time employees.

 Part-time employees cost less.
 So you may want to start with part-timers.
 Then, as the business grows and you can afford it, you can expand their hours.